vgaj/phd/README.md

 ## Packing and Deployment
 This maven project builds fat jars.
-A systemd service and scripts to start the service have been provided.
+A systemd service and scripts to start the service have been created.
 These are packaged in a deb.

 ## Support
-The following Distributions and kernel versions have been tested:
+The following distributions and kernel versions have been tested:
 * Ubuntu 22.04 with Kernel 6.5

 ## Known Issues